Jaymun723/ContainScord/README.md

 module.exports = {
   name: '',
   channel: '',
+  permission: '',
   run: function (client, message, info) {

   }
 }
 ```
 The `name` field is what people must type to invoke the command.
 The `channel` field is where the command can be invoked.
 Support: all, dm, text, and a channel name like #botcommand.
+The `permission` field restrict a command to specific role / permission.
+Support: all, owner, a permission name like KICK_MEMBERS or a role name like admin.
 The `run` field is where the magic happends !
 In the function put your code ! **Important** ContainScord use [Discord.js](https://discord.js.org/#/) so in the function refere to [discord.js documentation](https://discord.js.org/#/docs/main/stable/general/welcome).

 ## Example command